 Once eligibility is established, a determination of remaining need is completed by the Financial Aid Office to ascertain the number of hours eligible to work each week.

 Applicants must meet the requirements of the available position and be interviewed by the department supervisor.
 Applicants will be selected based on their skills and availability for the positions.
 Jobs are awarded first to returning FWS students.
-Consideration for any open positions are then awarded on a first come, first serve need basis.
+Consideration for any openings after that assigned on a first come, first serve need basis.

 Applications can be e-mailed, faxed or mailed to the Financial Aid Office.